Panasonic TZ100 vs Sony RX10 IV

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TZ100 does not feature such a mic input.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the TZ100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the TZ100 and RX10 IV can be found, respectively, in the Panasonic TZ100 Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic TZ100 and the Sony RX10 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.